goober99/lisp-gui-examples/examples/racket/tutorial.md

 Racket is a Scheme-like dialect of Lisp that has a powerful cross-platform GUI library built in.
-Instead of building yet another calculator, let's build a GUI front end for the Linux command line tool [beep](https://github.com/johnath/beep) that can be used to control the PC speaker.
+Instead of building yet another calculator, let's build a GUI for generating a tone.

 ![Screenshot](../../screenshots/racket.png?raw=true "Example screenshot")

-You'll need beep installed.
-You'll also need Racket installed, of course.
-Both are available in the repositories of most Linux distros, so just install them from your distro's repo.
+You'll need Racket installed, of course.
+It's available in the repositories of most Linux distros, so just install it from your distro's repo.
 Then you're ready to begin.

 ```scheme
 #lang racket